iulspop/sati/README.md

 ```

 The env variables must be set or the error `Invariant Failed` will be thrown by `remix-serve build`.

+#### Debugging Deployment

+Fly deployment throwing a `"Failed due to unhealthy allocations"` might be because secrets are not set correctly on the Fly app.
+See [Troubleshooting your Deployment](https://fly.io/docs/getting-started/troubleshooting/) for more troubleshooting options.

 ### Credits